 Watering

 Sweet potatoes need regular watering during the growing season, particularly during dry periods.
-Generally, they should be watered deeply at least once per week to ensure that their roots are receiving enough moisture.
+Generally, they should be watered deeply at least once weekly to ensure their roots receive enough moisture.

 Keep in mind that water logging or over-watering can lead to root rot or stem rot, so it is important to ensure that the soil drains well and does not become soggy.